bujowskis/put-CO-traffic/README.md

 python3 ./main.py < ./b.txt
 ```

-Then, the generated schedule should be written to `stdout`
+Then, the generated schedule is written to `stdout`

+### Simple program
 To meet the requirements, we also prepared simple version of a program: `simple_main.py`.
-It uses greedy algorithm only.
+It return the schedule built by `greedy` algorithm.

 ### Solutions
 The schedules generated using this version of the project and the default `evoKiller` parameters should be available in the `main` branch of the repository, in directories `schedules` and `schedules-best`.
 The first one contains schedules generated using all three algorithms, whereas the latter only the ones yielding the best result, chosen from the three algorithms (which as we said, are basically the results of `evoKiller`).